 If you suspect ADHD rather than (or alongside) anxiety:

 If your current clinician is dismissive, seek a second opinion from a provider experienced with adult ADHD.
-Our directory can help you find one.
+Being told you are "too organised" or "too successful" to have ADHD is not a clinical assessment.

 If this guide resonated with you: